theiari/SinceroSSI/README.md

 # Sincero

-Sincero is a sophisticated web application designed to [describe primary function].
+Sincero is a sophisticated web application designed to [describe primary function(TODO)].
 Built with Nuxt.js and Tailwind CSS, it offers a seamless user experience and efficient development workflow.

 ## Table of Contents